 Welcome to the magical peninsula of Istria!
-I live in a safe, peaceful village surrounded by forest, 15-20 minutes drive away from Poreč and its beautiful beaches.
-I'm a single Mom and I have an energetic boyo (3, 5 years old) while my parents stay in the house next to us.
-From time to time, we might go there for a while (move for a few days).
+I live in a safe, peaceful village surrounded by forest, 20 minutes drive away from Poreč and its beautiful beaches.
+I'm a single Mom and I have an energetic boyo (4 years old) while my parents stay in the house next to us.
 There's also our village dog, some chickens and a garden.
-Sometimes, I'm lucky to "drag" some animals back home and help them, e.g. we raised a baby deer last summer.
+Sometimes, I'm lucky to "drag" some animals back home and help them, e.g. we raised a baby deer last summer <3<3<3

-You'd be someone who stays here as part of the family, with the respect to WA recommendations (e.g., time off etc),
+You'd be someone who stays here as part of the family, with the respect to WA recommendations (explained further).

-I believe every person ads on and helps creating mutual energy.
-It helps if you have initiative and clear communication skills, sense of humour but the most important is to respect and understand each other.
-It laso helps if you have developed time management skills (I'm building mine, hard work in progress:P) and ecological mindset.
+It helps if you have initiative and clear communication skills, sense of humour and if you're acting ecological and sustainable towards the house and the environment.
+It also helps if you have time management skills (I'm building mine, hard work in progress:P).

-There are things to do apart from sharing our cultures and teaching me or my boyo: sustainable cooking and helping in the house, helping with preparing a house for tourists.
+There are things to do apart from sharing our cultures and teaching me or my boyo: sustainable cooking and helping in the house, helping with preparing a house for tourists (rarely after the summer).
 Yes, helping around the house, refurbishing chairs or making paintings that sooth the soul can also be your reason to come so that's how people who don't enjoy children so much come in our focus too:).

 The litttle ones teach us best!
 My baby (3), my nieces (5 and 7) who also stay around are the best teachers in the world.

 I lived, studied and worked in Zagreb, India and Greece.
 I lived and worked in India with my toddler for six months so I can share about that.
 I can teach you some basic yoga, speak Spanish with you (poorly:), teach you Photoshop, English and all the local things that you cannot find in a tourist guide.